Gregory Optic 58L Review

 Gregory has been a leader in the pack game for decades, and that experience shows with the Optic.
 For the right customer, this pack is pure gold.
-It supports a fair pack weight, has common features that make organizing easy, and we feel this pack definitely is worth the price.
+It supports a fair pack weight and has common features that make organizing easy, so we feel this pack definitely is worth the price.

 The Optic is on the cusp of being called an "Ultralight" pack.
 In fact, Gregory even refers to it as just that.
 However, the framed suspension and fully padded hip belts and shoulder straps give more support than most "UL" packs.
-This pack will work well for those that have taken a hard look at what they carry and reduced their load with cutting weight being a high priority.
+This pack will work well for those that have taken a hard look at what they carry to cut weight and reduce their load.
 Keep this pack carrying less than 25-30lbs, and it performs great.

 — Adam Paashaus